-**the hope of future value springs eternal in the hearts of some owners, who are willing to spend only the bare minimum out of pocket while they wait for the "next big thing" to come along and raise the value of their property.
-Sadly, Commissioner Ruth Trager and her husband appear to fit under both this and the previous category.
+**The hope of future value springs eternal in the hearts of some owners, who are willing to spend only the bare minimum out of pocket while they wait for the "next big thing" to come along and raise the value of their property.
+Sadly, former Commissioner Ruth Trager and her husband appear to fit under both this and the previous category.
 The couple, together, or separately, once owned 14 units, all in the 300 block - one of the worst blocks on the street (see the list here.)
 Presently, they own 12 units and 2 vacant parcels, because the other two buildings were condemned and demolished.
 The condition of their remaining properties merits continued action related to code violations.

-**the city has failed to invest in Midtown in proportion to other areas of Daytona Beach.
-A recent example of this disparity is the $4 million allocated for narrowing Beach Street, a street that was attractive and useful in its current condition, and the commitment of payment of payment of $800,000 per year for maintenance of the adjacent Riverfront Park from CRA funds.
+**The city has failed to invest in Midtown in proportion to other areas of Daytona Beach.
+A recent example of this disparity is the $4 million allocated for narrowing Beach Street, a street that was attractive and useful in its current condition, and the commitment to a payment of $800,000 per year for maintenance of the adjacent Riverfront Park from CRA funds.
 Meanwhile, the plan to "revitalize" MMB is adding street banners and replanting dead trees.
 (See the beautification plan HERE) There is a Midtown Redevelopment Plan, yet action on the plan has been virtually non-existent.
 MMB has a number of gaping vacant areas that are the result of blight demolition, but there is no plan to address the problems this creates in the walkability of the street, or a coordinated approach to redeveloping the parcels.
-The Campbell Hotel, a historically significant property, is slowly slipping into decline, but no effort has been made to declare it an historic property and oversee appropriate renovations.
+The Campbell Hotel, a historically significant property, is slowly slipping into decline; it would be worthwhile for the city to acquire it, declare it an historic property and oversee appropriate renovations.
 The hotel sits in front of Daisy Stocking Park, where recent renovations are making a big improvement in its usability and attractiveness.